Linfield stretch lead at top as Cliftonville held

 Last updated on .From the section Irish

-Linfield stretched their lead at the top of the Irish Premiership table to five points by hammering Newry City 6-1 at Windsor Park.
+Linfield now have a four-point lead at the top of the Irish Premiership table after hammering Newry City 6-1 at Windsor Park.

+Holders Larne moved up to second as a quickfire Lee Bonis hat-trick saw them beat 10-man Glenavon 4-0.

-Second-placed Cliftonville were held to a 1-1 draw at home by Loughgall while Glentoran suffered a 2-1 defeat away to Carrick Rangers.
+Cliftonville were held to a 1-1 draw by Loughgall and drop to second ,while Glentoran lost 2-1 to Carrick Rangers.

 Crusaders went third with a superb 4-0 win at Coleraine, with Ballymena United beating Dungannon Swifts 1-0.